Tabloid talk show: Trash TV

-Maury would go on to become one of the most enduring examples of the format.
+Maury would go on to become one of the most enduring examples of the format, albeit less sensational.
 Debuting the same season as Springer and likewise initially having a more serious focus, host Maury Povich over time developed a largely formulaic series that carved out a niche: by the 2010s, Maury had become almost synonymous with adversarial DNA paternity testing and polygraph.
 A typical episode of Maury features a poor woman, often with a checkered sexual background, accusing a past sexual partner of being the father of her child, which the man will categorically deny.
-At the end of the segment, Povich dramatically reveals the results of the paternity test; if the test proves that the man is not the father, he will celebrate boisterously, sometimes infamously in dance or by running into the audience to high-five audience members, as the mother runs backstage sobbing, while if he is determined to be the father, the mother will strut in triumph, sometimes holding a copy of the results and shoving the results into the now-proven father's face.
-By the 21st century, Maury had already earned a reputation as being "miles further down the commode" than Springer, and the name of the show would become a proverb for dysfunctional parental situations.
+At the end of the segment, Povich dramatically reveals the results of the paternity test, and the affected parties react with strong emotion.
+By the 21st century, Maury had already earned a reputation as being "miles further down the commode" than Springer, and the name of the show would become a byword for dysfunctional parental situations.
 Maury would continue until Povich, at age 83, announced his retirement in 2022; the basic format is to be continued in a follow-up show hosted by Karamo Brown.

+Rise and impact

+In April 1998, Robert Lichter of a nonpartisan research group, said that there has been a "quantum leap" downward that year in terms of the public viewing vulgar language and sexuality on TV in "shocking terms".
+Both Jerry Springer and the adult cartoon South Park were cited as examples of TV "stretching" the "boundaries of taste".
+The author Ross Benes cites 1999 as "the year low culture took over the world".
+He has also argued, however, of "respected" cultural outputs during this period, such as The Sopranos, despite the high demand of trash TV.

 Controversy

-On an episode of The Jenny Jones Show titled "Revealing Same Sex Secret Crush", taped on March 6, 1995, a gay man named Scott Amedure confessed his love for his friend, Jonathan Schmitz.
+On March 6, 1995, The Jenny Jones Show taped an episode titled "Revealing Same Sex Secret Crush".
+One of the segments featured Scott Amedure, a 32-year-old gay man, revealing his crush on acquaintance Jonathan Schmitz, a 24-year-old straight man.
 Schmitz reacted with laughter while on the show, but became disturbed by the incident later.
-He had a history of mental disorder and alcoholism/substance abuse.
-Three days after the show's initial airing, Schmitz killed Amedure.
-Schmitz was later convicted of murder and was sentenced to 25 to 50 years in prison.
+Three days after the episode's taping, Schmitz went to Amedure's home and killed him by firing two shots into his chest.
+Schmitz was ultimately convicted of second-degree murder and sentenced to 25 to 50 years in prison.
 Schmitz was released on parole on August 21, 2017.

-Amedure's family filed a lawsuit against the producers of The Jenny Jones Show.
-In interviews, Jones said that her producers told Schmitz that his admirer could be a male, but Schmitz maintained they misled him into thinking it would be a woman.
-While under oath, Jones admitted that the show did not want Schmitz to know that his admirer was a man.
-Amedure's family won the initial ruling, and the show was ordered to pay them $25 million.
-However, that decision was later overturned by the Michigan appellate court which ruled that the producers were not responsible for what happened to the guests after their appearance on the show.